 Incubations are carried out in 96-well polypropylene plates in 5 aliquots of 70 μL each (one for each time point).
-Test compounds (10 μM, final solvent concentration 1 %) are incubated at 37°C. Five time points over 120 minutes are analyzed (0, 20, 40, 60 and 120 min).
-All incubations are performed in duplicates.
+Test compounds and reference compounds are incubated at 37°C. Five time points over 120 minutes are analyzed (0, 20, 40, 60 and 120 min).
+All tests are performed in duplicates.
 The samples are analyzed by HPLC-MS (API3000, AB Sciex).

 The percentage of parent compound remaining in plasma after incubation is plotted versus incubation time; plasma half-life (T½) is calculated from the obtained curve.
 Full study report is provided.